Medicare open enrollment help available through Pima Council on Aging

 - Identify potential scams and other fraudulent activity

-- Detect errors on their Medicare Summary Notices (MSNs) or Explanations of Benefits (EOBs)
+- Detect errors on their medicare summary notices or explanations of benefits

 - Report suspected fraud or abuse to the proper authorities